eltociear/OpenCore-Legacy-Patcher/docs/BOOT.md

 The command should produce a list of drives installed in your system:
 ![](../images/Unflashed-Boot-1.png)

 Keep track of the drive with the OCLP install.
-You will need the drive identifer for later.
+You will need the drive identifier for later.

 Now you'll want to mount the EFI partition (where OCLP is installed, though it may differ if you've installed OCLP to a FAT-32 volume).